redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 ## Answer key

-The following command will apply all configurations from the [Checklist Procedure](02_CHECKLIST_PROCEDURE.md)
+The following command will apply all configurations from the checklist procedure above.

 ```sh
 until oc apply -f configs; do : ; done